zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 The doer will do the service.

 [APZ 144.2] (#apz144 .2) {#apz144 .2 .ref .apz} "Has great renews
-Friendly” is the Friend, whether the Friend is majestly, in commandment, in pledge, He is also the gentleman, from the wise vision of liberation by liberation.
+Friendly" is the Friend, whether the Friend is majestly, in commandment, in pledge, He is also the gentleman, from the wise vision of liberation by liberation.
 Referention (understanding) is the premise of the perspectio, in the reciprocity Whether the policy is there, the policy of the hyperthermia is there.